tumagonx/nwjs_docs_old/Window.md

 Emitted when the window is fully loaded, this event behaves the same with `window.onload`, but doesn't rely on the DOM.

+### document-end(frame)
+_since v0.9.0_
+Emitted when the document object in this window or a child iframe is loaded, before the `onload` event is emitted.
+The argument is the iframe object, or `null` if the event is for the window.

 ### focus

 Emitted when window gets focus.